 Applies to axitinib: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking axitinib:More common
+You should check with your doctor immediately if any of these side effects occur when taking axitinib:More common

 - Abdominal or stomach pain